kikwik/double-opt-in-bundle/README.md

 KikwikDoubleOptInBundle
 =======================

-Double opt-in management for Doctrine 2 entities in symfony 4
+Double opt-in management for Doctrine 2 entities in symfony 4.4 and 5.x

 Installation